aidan-yip/perilous_quest/README.md

 # Version Alpha (latest)

-This version includes the base game and main title music.
+This version includes the base game and several game music tracks.
 This is in Beta development currently so any feedback is appreciated and can be left at "Issues".
 Gameplay is fully functional and working.
 The game's style is subject to change in future versions.

 # Credits